Dhana889/Kubernetes/Scenario based questions.md

 # Applying cluster-wide policy using AdmissionConfiguration resource

 Answer: In addition to applying labels to namespaces to configure policy you can also configure cluster-wide policies and exemptions using the AdmissionConfiguration resource.
 Using this resource, policy definitions are applied cluster-wide by default and any policy that is applied via namespace labels will take precedence.

+# Securing the Kubernetes Environment

+Answer:

+* Secure API Server: 1.
+Locate the kube-apiserver pod and modify the yaml manifest.
+Add TLS cert, key and certificate authority.
+2. Additionally, limit the access to Api server by adding cluster role (RBACs) to users or service accounts with get, list, watch permissions.
+* Using RBAC: Role Based Access Control, configure RBACs to users and service accounts at namespace level or cluster level.
+* Network Policies: It is an kubernetes resource object, which provides granular access for pods to communicate over the cluster.
+Network policies defined by three identifiers IPs/Ports, Namespaces and pods
+* Encrypt data at rest: To encrypt data at rest in Kubernetes, you can use the Kubernetes Encryption Provider feature, which encrypts sensitive data stored in etcd, the Kubernetes cluster's key-value store.
+The Encryption Provider uses a key management system to manage and store encryption keys.
+* Secure Container Images: Use container images from trusted sources and scan them for vulnerabilities before deployment.
+To scan images for vulnerabilities you can use simple commands like docker scan --severity high <docker-image-location>
+* Cluster Monitoring: Use tools like Kubernetes Audit Logs and security monitoring solutions to detect and respond to security threats in real-time.
+* Upgrades: Keep the Kubernetes cluster and its components up to date with the latest security patches and updates.